icopy-site/awesome/docs/awesome/awesome-gamemaker.md

 - This is based on a list from [GameMaker Libraries](https://github.com/FaultyFunctions/GameMakerLibraries) and from Gleb Tsereteli with additional links/details.
 - A majority of linked resources will only work with `GameMaker 2.3+` due to GML syntax changes.
 However, if you are working in GameMaker 1.4, most library creators would appreciate it if someone makes a backport of their project. 🙂
-- If you need more general game development resources, check out [Awesome Gamedev](https://github.com/Calinou/awesome-gamedev) or [MagicTools](https://github.com/ellisonleao/magictools#readme).
+- If you need more general game development resources, check out [Awesome Gamedev](https://github.com/Calinou/awesome-gamedev) or [MagicTools](https://github.com/ellisonleao/magictools).

 *GameMaker® is the property of YoYo Games™.
 This list is not affiliated with YoYo Games.*

 ## Contributing

 Have something awesome to share?
 Check out the [Contributing Guidelines](https://github.com/bytecauldron/awesome-gamemaker/blob/main/CONTRIBUTING.md).

-## GameMaker Keybindings

 ![Keybindings](https://github.com/bytecauldron/awesome-gamemaker/raw/main/images/keybindings.png)